thegreentimtam/Git-Screenplays/07 Branches and Pull Requests.md

 [Click here](https://youtu.be/7Hf07n06pF8) for adding notes within VS Code as you read.

 Once you've finished your first draft, you should do any other changes in Branches.
 Branches are a way of grouping commits together in a separate version of your script, that you can then Merge with the main version of the script.
-This is ideal for trying out ideas you're not sure of, and also getting notes in Pull Requests.
+This is ideal for trying out ideas you're not sure of, and also allows others to give notes in Pull Requests.

 You might want to create one branch called `Second Draft`, or maybe many branches targetting different notes and different ideas.
 It's up to you.